Cheese Chikuwa : Traditional Japanese Fish Cake filled with Cheese

 What I purchased this time is this “Cheese Chikuwa (チーズちくわ)”.
 As you might already know, “Chikuwa (ちくわ)” is a traditional Japanese food with several hundred years of history characterized by its tube shape.

-Specifically, Chikuwa is a fish cake consisting primarily of fish flesh such as walleye pollock, sea bream, flying fish or Atka mackerel, salt, sugar, starch, and egg white.
+Specifically, Chikuwa is a fish cake consisting primarily of fish meat such as walleye pollock, sea bream, flying fish or Atka mackerel, salt, sugar, starch, and egg white.

 Chikuwa is a tube-shaped fish cake with a hole in the center part, and sometimes its hole is filled with some food to impart another texture and flavor to the fish cake.